-Campbell Scott has Huntington acting credits that include Ronan Noone's The Atheist (2007) and Hamlet (1996).
-Directing credits include Miss Julie (Williamstown Theatre Festival), Snakebit (Remains Theatre), and the films Company Retreat, Off The Map, Final, Hamlet (co-director), and Big Night (co-director).
+Campbell Scott has Huntington acting credits that include Ronan Noone’s The Atheist (2007) and Hamlet (1996).
+Other directing credits include Miss Julie (Williamstown Theatre Festival), Snakebit (Remains Theatre), and the films Company Retreat, Off The Map, Final, Hamlet (co-director), and Big Night (co-director).

 Friday, Saturday, Sunday& Tuesday Preview, Wednesday matinee

 Prices may vary and are subject to change at any time.